crhntr/jsonapi/README.md

 * A few reasonably large example apps
 * Document BDD tests well to further show usage if example apps are not sufficient

+... maybe also

+* write a cli to generate based on API YAML
+  * also generate default database/models

 ## Links
 * Based on [`{json:api}`](https://jsonapi.org/)